gka/chroma.js/docs/src/index.md

 ### chroma.bezier
 #### (colors)

-`chroma.bezier` returns a function that performs a bezier interpolate.
+`chroma.bezier` returns a function that [bezier-interpolates between colors](https://www.vis4.net/blog/posts/mastering-multi-hued-color-scales/) in `Lab` space.
 The input range of the function is `[0..1]`.
-Bezier interpolation is always done in `Lab` space.

 ```js
 // linear interpolation